OROWSHI

 Partners and financing

-This project receives funding from France Energies Marines and its members and partners, as well as French State funding managed by the National Research Agency under the France 2030 investment plan.
-It also benefits from the financial support of Pôle Mer Bretagne Atlantique.
+This project received funding from France Energies Marines and its members and partners, as well as French State funding managed by the National Research Agency under the France 2030 investment plan.
+It also benefited from the financial support of Pôle Mer Bretagne Atlantique.

 Photo credit: WikiImages / Pixabay